 The GREEK LETTERS Quartet splits the four volumes into fifty-year periods of Modern Greek history.

-As Suzi has been writing she has been keenly aware that although the world from Regency times to the recent Millennium probably signified an era with recognisable mores and manners and often described as the Industrial Age, everything now in civilisation and the earth is changing, from technology, science and nature, to how we handle words.
+As Suzi has been writing she has been keenly aware that although the world from Regency times to the recent Millennium probably signified an era, with recognisable mores and manners and often described as the Industrial Age, everything now in civilisation and the earth is changing, from technology, science and nature, to how we handle words.
 We are now entering a new age: one which many think will have profound consequences.

-The four volumes of GREEK LETTERS are the most intensely historical.
-Three of the books stand out as a social history: GREEK LETTERS Volume 2, CAST A HOROSCOPE, and THE GLASS CLASS but the series as a whole could be classified in that genre.
+The four volumes of GREEK LETTERS are the most historical.
+Three of the books stand out as a social history: GREEK LETTERS Volume 2, the award winning CAST A HOROSCOPE, and THE GLASS CLASS but the series as a whole could be classified in that genre.
 In addition to THE SCORPION'S LAST TALE three of the other books have sinister elements: GREEK LETTERS Volume 4, THE GLASS CLASS, & BRIGHT DAFFODIL YELLOW.